mgjerazi/E-Commerce-Thymeleaf-SpringBoot-Project/README.md

-- This project was generated with Java Thymeleaf Spring Boot, MySQL Database and Angular CLI version 12.0.0 .
+- This project was generated with Java, Spring Boot, Thymeleaf, MySQL and Angular CLI version 12.0.0 .